What to do with the second-hand smart home tech already in your new home

 When moving into a new home, buyers have much to consider when it comes to smart products, including moving your system, such as your networked devices, to a new property.
 But what happens when you move into a house that already has smart home devices installed?

-In our view, it is these devices — plus irrigation systems, smart thermostats and companion HVAC accessories like radiator controllers — that are the most likely to be left behind when moving home.
+In our view, it is these devices — plus irrigation systems, smart thermostats, smart appliances, and companion HVAC accessories like radiator controllers — that are the most likely to be left behind when moving home.
 Taking wired-in security cameras, including video doorbells, and the thermostat to their new property could be more effort than it's worth for the seller.
 This of course is good news for the buyer, but you should be careful about how you take ownership of them.

 Here are some tips on what to do with the smart home devices left behind by the seller of your new home.

 If you get the chance, it can be reassuring to ask the seller to log out of everything and demonstrate that they can no longer gain access to any of the smart home equipment they leave behind.
 That way, you can be sure that they can't view security camera feeds, but also that they can't accidentally control your smart home from their new property.
 Once they are logged out of the system, you should log in and take digital ownership of the devices with your own account and password.